tinuola/proj_ravenous/README.md

-A static version of a website called "Ravenous", a Yelp-like web application built with [React](https://github.com/facebookincubator/create-react-app).
+A Yelp-like web application built with [React](https://github.com/facebookincubator/create-react-app).

 In the project directory, you can run: